 The framework is not architecturally complex.
 Four behavioral attributes on existing spans.
 Weekly failure cluster reviews.
 A root cause lookup table that fits in a spreadsheet.
 One eval case per diagnosed incident, wired into CI.

-What makes it hard is the organizational habit of closing incidents at the fix stage.
+What makes this hard isn't the instrumentation.
+It's the organizational habit of closing incidents at the fix stage.
 The eval generation step looks like overhead until the same failure ships again after a model upgrade six weeks later — and nobody connects it to the previous incident because the previous incident produced no artifact.

 The test of whether your observability stack is complete is not whether you can detect degradation.
 Detection is the minimum.
 The test is whether every production failure that passes through the diagnostic pipeline becomes a constraint on the next deploy.
-If it does not, the loop is not closed.
+If it doesn't, the loop isn't closed.
 The failure is waiting for its next deployment.